Insuring Nature to Ensure a Resilient Future

 Saving Coral Reefs with an Insurance Policy

 This finding has implications for the estimated 840 million people around the world who live with the risk of coastal flooding.
-For these coastal communities, natural systems like coral reefs, beaches and wetlands provide the first line of defense against storms.
+For these coastal communities, natural systems like coral reefs, mangroves, salt marshes, and coastal dunes provide the first line of defense against storms.
 In fact, a healthy coral reef can reduce up to 97 percent of a wave’s energy before it hits the shore, reducing both the effects of storm surge and daily erosion.

-But coral reefs can themselves be damaged by severe storms—especially those that have already been weakened by pollution, disease, overfishing and bleaching—which then greatly reduces the protection they offer for coastal communities.
+But coral reefs, like other ecosystems, can themselves be damaged by severe storms—especially those that have already been weakened by development, pollution, disease, overfishing and bleaching—which then greatly reduces the flood protection benefits they offer for coastal communities.

-The initiative was put to the test on Oct 7, 2020, when Hurricane Delta struck the region as a category 2 storm.
-First, the brigades were deployed; they have since been working to stabilize more than 1,200 large and medium size coral colonies.
-In the first 11 days, the brigades collected more than 8,000 coral fragments broken by the hurricane, and planted them in the reef, reducing the damages and substantially enhancing the repair process.
+The initiative was put to the test in 2020, when Hurricane Delta struck the Caribbean coast of Mexico as a category 2 storm.
+First, the brigades were deployed to stabilize large and medium size coral colonies.
+In the first 11 days, the brigades collected more than 8,000 coral fragments broken by the hurricane, and planted them in the reef, substantially enhancing the recovery process.

-In addition to these important efforts, the insurance policy was triggered and paid close to $800,000 to the Trust Fund.
-These funds will substantially expand the post-storm response and fund large-scale repair efforts on the reef.
-This payout is the first time ever that funding from an insurance policy is available to help the reef recover.
+And the insurance policy was triggered, paying nearly $850,000 to expand the post-storm response and fund large-scale repair efforts on the reef.
+This payout is the first time ever that funding from an insurance policy was available to help the reef recover.

 A Growing Opportunity

-TNC is now working to replicate the model developed in Quintana Roo for other reefs and investigate whether other ecosystems such as coastal wetlands could benefit from a similar approach.
-To date, TNC has engaged with various partners including the United Nations Development Program, other international organizations and members of the insurance, reinsurance and international insurance brokers community.
-Prospective projects are currently being explored in the Caribbean, Asia, Australia and the United States.
+TNC is now working to replicate models developed in Quintana Roo and Hawai‘i for other reefs around the globe and investigate whether other ecosystems such as coastal mangroves and wetlands could benefit from a similar approach and whether other risks to ecosystems could be covered.
+To date, TNC has engaged various partners in academia, international development, humanitarian and disaster risk reduction, and the insurance and reinsurance community.
+Prospective projects are currently being explored in the Caribbean, Asia Pacific, Australia, and the United States.

 An emerging body of research suggests there’s a growing opportunity—and need—for this kind of innovation.
 A study authored by TNC scientists for the Journal of Marine Policy used a combination of data-driven academic research, as well as crowd-sourced and social media-related data to analyze all coral reef-based economies around the world and map those reefs by tourism revenue, ranging from US$1 million to US$40 million per square kilometer.
 The study found that coral reef tourism generates US$36 billion globally every year.